Daniil Dmitriev

 arxiv / poster /

-We prove that for a certain class of algorithms, the number of mistakes for online learning under differential privacy constraint must grow logarithmically.
+We prove that for a certain class of algorithms, the number of mistakes for online learning under differential privacy constraint must grow logarithmically with the time horizon.

 project image